Learn / Blog / Article

 Using quantitative and qualitative survey data together can help you build a complete picture of what’s happening—and of what customers need from your product.

-Where quantitative data often reveals audience trends and preferences, qualitative data can reveal the why behind them.
+Where quantitative data analysis often reveals audience trends and preferences, qualitative data analysis can reveal the why behind them.

 Let’s apply this to the same SaaS company that wants to determine why free trial users aren't becoming paid users: